MSc(Res) Polar and Alpine Change

 For the MSc(Res) Polar and Alpine Change (PAC) programme we require applicants to possess:

 The unique level of research training and experience in polar and alpine change that is provided by our MSc(Res) programme is widely recognised and our graduates have been extremely successful in securing PhD study and employment in research-centred careers.
 Our alumni have gone on to secure competitive PhD (and, subsequently, postdoctoral and academic positions) at research-intensive UK institutions that specialise in cold-regions research, and further afield, including Norway and Sweden.
 Other alumni have begun successful careers in the UK as environmental professionals, amongst a diverse range of other career destinations.

 Most, though not all, applicants are strongly interested in a Research Career.
 Essentially, this means progression, after their masters, through a PhD and into a full-time academic position (i.e. as a post-doctoral researcher or lecturer) whose occupation is to undertake research that pushes against the frontiers of knowledge.
-A key strength of the MSc(Res) programme is the ‘research associate’ experience it provides, which enables students to learn how to do research by doing it — albeit in a shorter duration than a PhD.
+A key strength of the MSc(Res) programme is the year-long research experience it provides, which enables students to learn how to do research by doing it — albeit in a shorter duration than a PhD.

 Research-career development for our students is therefore embedded in our programme, through career sessions on relevant issues, such as “How to apply for PhD?”, and the personal tutoring system, which are run by the Programme Director with the input of other ICERS staff.